 - Travel to present a paper at an academic conference.

 - Travel for purposes of research for the Master's Project.

 Up to ten awards will be given each year in amounts of $250, $500, $750, or $1000, based on your preliminary budget.
 These awards are competitive and will be offered to the most outstanding applicants and promising projects.
 Decisions will be based on your application documents and your academic record as a graduate student.
-Upon return, awardees must submit a travel report with receipts accounting for funds spent.
+Awardees must submit a travel report, with receipts accounting for funds spent, within two weeks of the end of the travel period (see travel report guidelines here).
 Applicants will receive half the awarded amount before the research travel, and half after submitting an acceptable travel report.
 If you do not use a portion of the awarded amount, you must reimburse that amount to Graduate Liberal Studies.
 In the event that the travel does not take place, you must reimburse GLS any awarded funds.
 The second payment of your travel award will be either the outstanding amount of your actual expenses or the second payment of your travel award, whichever amount is smaller.

 To apply for a travel grant for a conference, you will be asked to submit the following information and documents:

 - Your paper or proposal (saved as a word document or pdf);

 - Proof of acceptance to present at the conference;

 - A brief statement explaining the importance – personally and academically – of attending the conference;

 - Click here to submit your conference travel award application